Ja98/cesar-p-core/paper/paper.md

 ```

 The reuqired columns in the linked file are `ECarrierHeating`, `ECarrierDHW` defining the number key of the energy
-source used for space heating respectively domestic hot water.
+source used for space heating and domestic hot water, respectively.
 The allowed options are defined in the enumeration
 [EnergySource](https://github.com/hues-platform/cesar-p-core/blob/master/src/cesarp/model/EnergySource.py).

 The table below is an extract of the `site_result_summary.csvy` showing most important annual results per building: